roadiz/skeleton/README.md

 ### Generate JWT private and public keys

-Use built-in command to generate your key pair:
+Use built-in command to generate your key pair (following command should have been executed automatically at `composer create-project`):

 ```shell
 docker-compose exec -u www-data app bin/console lexik:jwt:generate-keypair